ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_dynamic_point_following.md

 </root>
 ```

-First, let’s make this behavior run until there’s a failure.
+First, let's make this behavior run until there's a failure.
 For this purpose, we will use the `KeepRunningUntilFailure` control node.

 ```xml
 <root main_tree_to_execute="MainTree">